Where should you set your sights if you were to live in Mexico?

 La Paz

-La Paz is a charming and lively beach town located on the Pacific coast of Mexico, in the state of Baja California Sur.
+La Paz is a charming and lively popular tourist destination located on the Pacific coast of Mexico, in the state of Baja California Sur.

-In general, the entire Baja Peninsula, including La Paz, is considered to be one of the safest regions in all of Mexico.
+In general, the entire Baja Peninsula, including La Paz, is considered to be one of the safest cities in all of Mexico.

 Sayulita